 This allows you to choose between the EVR, VMR9 and VMR7 renderers that are used to display video in the player.
 It is recommended that you leave EVR or VMR9 selected, but some older graphics cards (or buggy drivers) may play "blank" video using EVR or VMR9 - in such cases choosing VMR7 may solve this problem.
-Note that VMR7 may use video overlay if your graphics card supports it.

 You can also choose between the windowless or windowed mode of the VMR9 or VMR7.
 Windowless mode is preferred, but the older windowed mode (also referred to as compatibility mode) is sometimes useful for supporting older graphics cards.